 The number of seconds to cache token creation and validation data.
-This has no effect unless both global and [token] caching are enabled.
+This has no effect unless both revoke_by_id allow_rescope_scoped_token

-revoke_by_id

 This toggles support for revoking individual tokens by the token identifier and thus various token enumeration operations (such as listing all tokens issued to a specific user).
 These operations are used to determine the list of tokens to consider revoked.
 Do not disable this option if youre using the kvs [revoke] driver.